It Started With A Girl…

-Isabella immediately began a treatment regiment of chemotherapy to contain the disease.
+Isabella immediately began a treatment regimen of chemotherapy to contain the disease.
 Her parents researched her treatment options and determined that her primary care would be transferred to Memorial Sloan Kettering Cancer Center (MSKCC) in New York City where they specialize in Neuroblastoma.
-Over the next 9 months, she received 7 rounds of chemotherapy, surgery and radiation.
-In April 2008, she was declared cancer free and enrolled in an innovative 3f8 antibody treatment regiment developed by MSKCC.
+Over the next 9 months, she received 7 rounds of chemotherapy, surgery, and radiation.
+In April 2008, she was declared cancer-free and enrolled in an innovative 3f8 antibody treatment regiment developed by MSKCC.
 Unfortunately, just three months later, scans showed that her cancer was back in her brain.

-Isabella and her family relocated to NYC to begin an 18 month treatment regiment that would include brain surgery, chemotherapy, radiation and more experimental treatments.
+Isabella and her family relocated to NYC to begin an 18-month treatment regimen that would include brain surgery, chemotherapy, radiation, and more experimental treatments.
 This time a port was placed in her head and treatment would be administered directly into her central nervous system.
 In December of 2009, Isabella completed a year and a half of treatment for her relapse.
 But only three months later the cancer had returned yet again… this time to her bone marrow.

 In March of 2011, Isabella was enrolled in a clinical trial at MSKCC that tests an extremely high dose of 3f8 antibody.
 The pain was intense and the days were grueling but she was hoping for a cure.
 She received this treatment one week a month for 6 months until she relapsed again in August.